 - In severe cases: difficulty breathing, loss of consciousness, coma, seizures, and death

-Dogs of any size can end up with this illness, but the condition is typically seen in dogs that enjoy a pond or lake, and dogs that enjoy retrieving objects thrown in the water for them.
-Sometimes this can happen after a lot of activity or play with a sprinkler or hose.
-Several precaution methods must be taken.
+Dogs of any size can end up with this illness, but the condition is typically seen in dogs that enjoy a pond or lake, and dogs that enjoy retrieving objects thrown in the water.
+Sometimes, this can happen after a lot of activity or play with a sprinkler or hose.

 Dogs with the compulsion to play in their water dish are also in danger of water intoxication.
 Water intoxication can affect any size or breed of dog.
 Smaller dogs show symptoms quickly because of their smaller body mass.

-As the old adage goes, an ounce of prevention is worth a pound of cure.
-Make sure that you monitor your water-loving pooch.
-Limit sprinkler and hose play and give lots of breaks if she is playing in the water.
-Know the symptoms of water intoxication, and observe your dog’s behavior when she’s enjoying water play.
-If you have a misting system in your backyard to cool down your dog in summer heat, be vigilant.
+To avoid this, monitor your water-loving dog.
+Limit sprinkler and hose play and give breaks when playing in the water.
+Be mindful of the symptoms, and observe your dog’s behavior when they're enjoying water play.
+If you have a misting system in your backyard to cool down a dog in summer heat, be vigilant.

 After playing hard or exercising, watch your pets when they go to drink.
 If the whole bowl disappears, wait a while before refilling it.
-When you take your canine for walks or to the dog park, carry water with you for frequent breaks and to avoid dehydration, and observe how much water your dog is asking for.
+When you take your dog for walks, carry water with you for frequent breaks to avoid dehydration, and observe how much water your dog is asking for.

-While we’re on the subject of excessive thirst in dogs, we should also mention the dangers of a dog drinking too much salt water.
-Just like for people, too much salt water can result in salt poisoning, which is the opposite of hyponatremia.
+There are dangers of a dog drinking too much salt water, and the condition is called Hypernatremia (20).
+As with people, too much sodium from water can result in salt poisoning, the opposite of hyponatremia.

-Initial signs of hypernatremia include diarrhea and vomiting, but it can escalate to:
+Initial signs of hypernatremia include diarrhea and vomiting (21).
+It may escalate to:

 - loss of coordination